 Kingston Pen Tours offers a unique opportunity to explore Canada’s oldest maximum-security prison.

-Step inside the walls of Canada’s oldest penitentiary and explore the living and working areas, some dating back to the 1830s.
+Step inside the walls of Canada’s oldest prison and explore the living and working areas, some dating back to the 1830s.
 Hear the personalized accounts from former staff and learn about the history and the daily routines, including stories of escapes, riots, and everything in between.

 Kingston Penitentiary, 560 King Street West, Kingston